bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a Node?</summary><br><b>

-A node is a virtual machine or a physical server that serves as a worker for running the applications.
+A node is a virtual or a physical machine that serves as a worker for running the applications.<br>
-It's recommended to have at least 3 nodes in Kubernetes production environment.
+It's recommended to have at least 3 nodes in a production environment.
 </b></details>

 <details>